Wologman/Mental_Health/00_Effective Remote Work Habits.md

 - **One** main goal for each day
 - **Four hours of focussed work or study total** per day (not counting admin, trivial stuff)
 - **One hour blocks**, ideally do two back to back if going well, then a gap.
-- Do the admin in the middle, after achieving some feeling of flow already
+- Do the admin in the middle, after achieving some feeling of flow already.
+Give the mind a break, but enjoy the positive feeling of achievement.
-- Try doing 2 hours first thing  06:00-08:00 in the winter -- so I get off to a morale boost  Then go running as a reward!
-Also note that my peak performance seems to be 16:00-18:00, so don't panick if I've not solved everything by 12!
+- **Winter**: Try doing 2 hours first thing  07:00-09:00 -- so I get off to a morale boost  Then go running as a reward!
+Second block 14:00-16:00.
+Also note that my peak performance seems to be 16:00-18:00, so there's still time for a bonus stint if I'm feeling good, or a deadline approaching.
+- **Summer**: Run first, before the sun gets strong.
+But otherwise much the same idea.
+Get a solid block done as early as I can.

 ### Location
-Use a co-work space, staying home is lonely.
+- Use a co-work space, staying home is lonely.
 The extra cost is trivial compared to lost productivity.
 Have confidence to spend some money to make this business work well.

-Don’t have my work desk in my bedroom.
+- Don’t have my work desk in my bedroom.
 It will harm both sleep and work productivity.
+- Maybe some day I could do the back-garden studio thing part time.
+This might be nice, especially if I could share it with someone else.

 ### Work Methods
-- Music off for the serious stuff, or music without words (Classical, and/or traditional Asian, like Erhu Flute, or any language I don't understand well), or natural soundtracks like rain, bird-calls or ocean
+- Music off for the serious stuff, or natural soundtracks like rain, bird-calls or ocean
 - Be proud of my efforts, enjoy the journey, don't focus on past outcomes or even get overly stressed about future outcomes.
 I can only give 100%
 - Use a pomodoro timer, just don't let the app its self become a distraction
 - Do small irritating chores as soon as I remember or notice them